wellbutteredtoast/neon-skies/DEVLOG.md

 Good morning world, the game segfaults randomly on boot now.
 Not good, not at all.
 How?
 I'm unsure.
 Working on a fix.

 The fix worked and it only took like 40 minutes!
 That's a huge relief, now I can finally put some proper work into new systems.

+And the first system of the day is a validator for mods.
+It checks for bad function calls and general shenanigans, the usual things and suspects.
+It'll be worked on and expanded as the game expands as well.